Tina Knowles: Career

-In 2013, Knowles appeared in Beyoncé's Life Is But a Dream and was credited as Director of Wardrobe.
-In 2016, she made a small cameo in Beyoncé: Lemonade, appearing in the visual for the song "All Night," which includes shots of her with husband Richard Lawson on their wedding day.
+In 2013, Knowles appeared in Beyoncé's Life Is But a Dream, and was credited as director of wardrobe.
+In 2016, she made a cameo in Beyoncé: Lemonade, appearing in the visual for the song "All Night", which includes shots of her with then-husband Richard Lawson on their wedding day.
 In 2019, she appeared briefly in the background of a few shots in Beyoncé's Homecoming, a concert film about the singer's 2018 Coachella Valley Music and Arts Festival performances.

 In July 2020, Knowles made a cameo in Beyoncé's Disney+ film Black Is King, which incorporates music from soundtrack album The Lion King: The Gift.
 Knowles makes appearances in the visuals for the songs "Mood 4 Eva" and "Brown Skin Girl."
 Before the film's release, she revealed she had let her daughter borrow art pieces for the project.
 Thus, she is credited as an art curator on the film.
-That same month, Knowles appeared on The Today Show to promote her Instagram show, "Talks With Mama Tina", which addresses voter suppression, race relations and other social issues.
+That same month, Knowles appeared on The Today Show to promote her Instagram show "Talks with Mama Tina", which addresses voter suppression, race relations and other social issues.

-On May 23, 2021, Knowles presented Trae tha Truth with the Change Maker Award and introduced Padma Lakshmi at the Billboard Music Awards.
+On May 23, 2021, Knowles presented rapper Trae tha Truth with the Change Maker Award and introduced Padma Lakshmi at the Billboard Music Awards.
 On June 16, 2021, Knowles appeared in Facebook's Lift Black Voices Hub, in which she revealed what Juneteenth means to her family.
 In August 2021, it was announced that Knowles would be producing an upcoming program for Discovery, Inc. and the Oprah Winfrey Network, which aims to show the difficulties Black men face today, while highlighting and celebrating the triumphs and successes of everyday living.
 The docuseries titled Profiled: The Black Man aired in early 2022.

-In November 2021, Knowles and husband Richard Lawson confirmed they will reimagine Black Terror, the classic 1971 play by Richard Wesley, as a film produced in partnership with Yendor Theatre Company (YTC) at Newark Symphony Hall and their own WACO Theater Center.

-In December 2021, Knowles announced her show "Talks with Mama Tina" would begin airing on Facebook, and include interviews with celebrities, such as Ciara and Zendaya.
+In December 2021, Knowles announced her show "Talks with Mama Tina" would begin airing on Facebook and include interviews with celebrities, such as Ciara and Zendaya.